Reloaded-Project/Reloaded-II/docs/PublishingMods.md

 Then set the output folder of your mod to the folder where you have created your previous releases.

 Alternatively, you can manually add a previous version of the mod under the `Delta Update` tab.

+### Updating Existing Releases

+To add packages (new versions) to an existing release of a mod, simply set the output folder to the folder of a previous release.
+Use the `Set Output Folder` button to do so.

 ## Creating Releases: CLI